Redrawing the AI Map: A Theory of Accountability Boundaries in Agentic Ecosystems

 Key Points

-- Introduces accountability assets for AI outputs.
+- Introduces accountability assets that legitimize and assign responsibility for AI outputs.

 Article Content